-Read more about how SCoPEd would benefit our members, as well as those who employ and commission our services and wider society.
+Read more about how SCoPEd will benefit our members, as well as those who employ and commission our services and wider society.

-Where would I be represented in the SCoPEd framework?
+Where will I be represented in the SCoPEd framework?

-All registered, accredited or senior accredited BACP members would be represented in the framework
+All registered, accredited or senior accredited BACP members will be represented in the framework

 SCoPEd frequently asked questions

 Answers to the most commonly asked questions about SCoPEd